 While some borrowers are required to have a LESA based on the financial assessment, others can simply choose to include one in their reverse mortgage plans.
 This can give peace of mind to new borrowers who may have reverse mortgage concerns.

 Why a LESA can be a good thing

 A LESA set-aside will mean the borrower receives less in proceeds, but it’s also a great option for a borrower who has any hesitation about meeting the loan requirements.
 In fact, some family members of reverse mortgage borrowers are requesting a Tax and Insurance set-aside to give their aging parents peace of mind.

 - Betty was born in 1932, has a home valued at $750,000 and has no existing forward mortgage on her home.

 - Her taxes and insurance amount to $218.71 monthly

 - She has decided to take $50,000 upfront from her reverse mortgage loan proceeds to complete some home modifications

 Betty wants to remain independent, but is worried about making her tax and insurance payments over the course of her loan.
 Her son recommended that she request a LESA to ease her worries.

 With a LESA of $18,847 Betty can still access the home equity she needs, and does not need to worry about ever missing a tax or insurance payment.
 By setting aside a small portion of her home equity in advance, she can achieve her financial goals without any additional worry.

 All Reverse Mortgage® is here to answer your questions!
-If you’d like to learn how a Reverse mortgage with a built in Tax and Insurance Set-aside can fit into your retirement plans, contact us Toll Free (800) 565-1722 or calculate your reverse mortgage amount here.
+If you’d like to learn how a Reverse mortgage with a built Set-Aside can fit into your retirement plans, contact us Toll Free (800) 565-1722 or calculate your available amount here.